rrsankar/CLV-Prediction-Using-ML/CLV_using_Lifetimes_BGNBD_GammaGamma/README.md

 # Predicting Customer Lifetime Value using Machine Learning

 ## What is CLV?
 **CLV** or **Customer Lifetime Value** represents the total anticipated value a customer will bring throughout their relationship with a business.
-While CLV sounds like a value derived over a customer’s entire lifetime, we typically predict future value over a fixed period of time, say 12 or 24 months.
+While CLV sounds like a value derived over a customer’s entire lifetime, we typically predict the value over a fixed period of time, say 12 months or 24 months.
-The selection of the lifetime period depends on the customer’s average survival period and should be long enough to represent their lifetime value adequately.
+The selection of the lifetime period depends on the customer’s average survival period within the business & should be long enough to represent their lifetime value adequately.

 ## Why should businesses care about CLV?
 - Segment customers to identify most profitable customers.
 - Identify traits and features of these valuable customers.
 - Determine how to allocate resources among different customers that the business have.